vipulnaik/working-drafts/lesswrong/daniel-pink-sales-and-persuasion-masterclass-review.md

 ## Persuasion principles and techniques

-I found it hard to cleanly separate persuasion principles from persuasion techniques, so I decidede to have a single section listing all of them.
+I found it hard to cleanly separate persuasion principles from persuasion techniques, so I decided to have a single section listing all of them.

 NOTE: In some cases I link to specific videos in the